thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ThingsBoard offers several notification delivery methods to keep you and your customers promptly informed about any events in your IoT solution:

 - **Web**.
 Receive notifications directly within the ThingsBoard web interface.
-This is perfect for users who are always logged in;
+This is perfect for users who are always logged in.
 - **Mobile app**.
 Receive instant push notifications directly to your smartphone through the [{{mobilePrefix}}]({{mobileUrl}}).
 Stay informed about all events in your IoT solution, even when you're on the go.<br>
 To use this notification delivery method, you first need to configure the {{mobilePrefix}} and make some settings in the "Mobile settings" section on the ThingsBoard platform itself.
-These steps are detailed in this [documentation]({{mobileGuide}});
+These steps are detailed in this [documentation]({{mobileGuide}}).
 - **SMS**.
-The ThingsBoard supports notification delivery via SMS to mobile devices, providing the ability to deliver important information even in the absence of internet access. {% unless docsPrefix == 'paas/' %}To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/) properly;{% endunless %}
+The ThingsBoard supports notification delivery via SMS to mobile devices, providing the ability to deliver important information even in the absence of internet access. {% if docsPrefix == 'pe/' %}To send SMS notifications, you need to set up an [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/).
+Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/) properly.{% endif %}
 - **Email**.
 Receive notifications directly in your email inbox.
-Perfect for users who prefer to stay informed through their email accounts.
-To send notifications via Email, a tenant administrator should be configured [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/);
+Perfect for users who prefer to stay informed through their email accounts. {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}To send email notifications, you must configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/).
+Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via email, a system administrator should configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/) properly.{% endif %}
 - **Slack**.
 Integrate Slack with ThingsBoard to send notifications as messages to individual users or channels within your Slack workspace.
 To use this method of notification delivery, you first need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
 - **Microsoft Teams**.
 Integration of Microsoft Teams with ThingsBoard allows for delivering notifications in the form of messages to specific channels in your Microsoft Teams environment.
 To use this method a tenant administrator must get **webhook URL** for a needed Microsoft Teams channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).